ericharmeling/in-60-seconds/PITCHME.md

 @ul[spaced]
 - CockroachDB uses the Raft consensus algorithm to determine which replica to distribute across a cluster.
 - The replica chosen is the **leader**.
 The other replicas are the **followers**.
-- Timeouts run on each node to determine which replica is the leader.
-When a leader is unresponsive, a replica becomes a candidate, and the election determines if the candidate becomes a leader.
+- Timeouts run on each node to determine when to hold new elections.
 @ulend
 @snapend